DRM Company Denuvo Forgets To Secure Its Server, Leaks Two Years Of Emails

 All attempts to summon this demon must be thwarted.

+For as long as there have been locks, there have been locksmiths.
+Unless the CPUs themselves are decrypting the instructions with a private key known only to Intel, it will be possible to decompile/trace.
+And even then, there will probably still be a way.

 Only Pirates sending angry emails?
-(Score:3)
+(Score:5, Informative)

 Sorry, but the customers I have are angry at DRM.
 They own 30 room Yachts that when they update the Firmware on their Kaleidescape it upgrades to HDCP 1.4 and BREAKS the whole system because their TV sets that are sealed and built in are NOT HDCP 1.4 compatible.